Last Updated on March 24, 2021 by Shaun Snapp

 So while he acknowledges that IBM is dishonest, he proposes that IBM is not filled with people that lie.

 However, that is never what I proposed.
 I never said that all people that work for SIs are thugs and liars.
-The policy of companies is not set by most of the employees, and it is set by the management.
+The policy of companies is not set by most of the employees, and the management sets it.
 To say that VW cheated on emissions, does not mean that every person who works at VW cheated on vehicle emissions.
 There is a distinction between the actions of the company and the actions of employees.
 It is well known that policy is set by management.
 This is getting to a problem either with English comprehension or is deliberately misstating my statement.

 There is no place in any of the articles published at Brightwork Research & Analysis that propose this.